databricks/dbt-databricks/docs/databricks-workflows.md

 7. In the dialog, enter your Git repository URL, and choose the Git provider.
 Also, choose a branch / tag / commit e.g. `main`.
 8. If your dbt project is in the root of the git repository, leave the _Path_ field empty.
 Otherwise, provide the relative path e.g. `/my/relative/path`.
 9. You can customize dbt commands as needed, including any flag accepted by the dbt CLI.
-10. Since we provide a custom `profiles.yml` file in our dbt project, add `--profiles-dir .` to every dbt command as shown in the screenshot below.
-Note that this step will not be required once we remove the requirement for a custom `profiles.yml`:

 ![dbt-task-type](/docs/img/dbt-task-type.png)

-11. By default, Databricks installs recent versions of `dbt-core` and `dbt-databricks` from PyPi.
+10. By default, Databricks installs recent versions of `dbt-core` and `dbt-databricks` from PyPi.
 You can customize these versions if you wish.
-12. You can customize the Automated Cluster if you wish by clicking _Edit_ in the Cluster dropdown.
+11. You can customize the Automated Cluster if you wish by clicking _Edit_ in the Cluster dropdown.
-13. Click _Save_
+12. Click _Save_

 # Run the job and view dbt output
 You can now run your newly-saved job and see its output.